sbenthall/personal_website/index.md

 * Research Fellow, Information Law Institute, NYU School of Law
 * Research Engineer, Econ-Ark

-My research applies computational methods to questions about the political economy of information.
+I research how technology, law, finance, and society interact using computational methods.

 I am an <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2105301&HistoricalAwards=false">NSF SBE Postdoctoral Research Fellow</a> studying heterogeneous agent modeling of the personal data economy.

 Current research includes:

-* Designing software for macroeconomic simulations with heterogeneous agents, with <a href="https://econ-ark.org/">Econ-ARK</a>.
+* Designing fiduciary artificial intelligence

 * Developing methods for using Agent-Based Modeling to hold software accountable to legal regulation (co-PI, <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2131532&HistoricalAwards=false">NSF #2131532</a>, with the NYU School of Law, the <a href="https://publichealth.nyu.edu/research-scholarship/centers-labs-initiatives/agent-based-modeling-lab">Agent-Based Modeling Lab at NYU School of Global Public Health</a>, and the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2131533&HistoricalAwards=false">International Computer Science Institute</a>.

+* Building tools for macroeconomic and financial simulations with heterogeneous agents, with <a href="https://econ-ark.org/">Econ-ARK</a> and <a href="https://github.com/sbenthall/SHARKFin">SHARKFin</a>.

 * Building tools for computational analysis of organizational influence and diversity in Internet governance, with <a href="https://github.com/datactive/bigbang">BigBang</a>.